dddrrreee/cs240lx-20spr/labs/11-gc/README.md

 you instead cross-check your *own* code against previous implementations rather than against other people's implementations.

 My assertion is that you should pretty much always use the approach of last lab (or a more aggressive one!) when you are modifying your own code.
-Cross-checking today's code against yesterday's code is a great way to quickly detect mistakes.
+Specifying "correct output" is is hard.
+However, checking the output of one run is identical to reference output is not (`diff`, `cksum`, `strcmp` are smart enough to do so).
+Cross-checking today's code against yesterday's code is a great way to quickly detect mistakes in a lightweight way.
 If you look in the `Makefile` you can even do that with the current setup.
-Specifically, when you are happy with your code,
+Specifically, when you are happy with your code, run:
-run:

     make emitall